 Mile Marker 45 (+0.2) – Wailua Falls – Quick Stop

 And this is one of them!
 One of the most striking roadsides falls the Wailua Falls is a wonderful last stop before Kipahulu.
-While there is a pool below the falls for you to take a quick dip, most people hold off to swim in Oheo Gulch.
+While there is a pool below the falls for you to take a quick dip, most people hold off swimming in Oheo Gulch.
 This makes this a quick stop to stretch the legs and take in the beauty of the falls.

 The Twin level and narrow lush green valley, filled with vegetation, make this a real spectacle, and a taster of what is to come just a few miles up the road.